-Education, learning and development for Aboriginal and Torres Strait Islander Peoples
+Nursing and midwifery education learning and development for Aboriginal and Torres Strait Islander peoples

 Nursing and midwifery offers a large range of career options.
 Aboriginal and Torres Strait Islander Peoples considering a career in nursing and midwifery are strongly encouraged to investigate the education pathways and corresponding career options on offer.

 A career in nursing or midwifery not only has many personal benefits, but can have a significant impact on the health of Aboriginal and Torres Strait Islander Peoples and their communities.

 The following links will assist you with some additional information:

 - University of Adelaide - Wirltu Yarlu Aboriginal Education

 - University of South Australia - Indigenous support services

 - Flinders Education - Yunggorendi.

 SA Health offers a Country Enrolled Nursing Cadetship Program (PDF 80KB) which provides paid employment and training opportunity for people seeking to become Enrolled Nurses.

 The key focus of the program is to: